-Because Korinji's lineage stresses the embodied and intensely energetic nature of genuine Zen practice, various kinds of physical culture have historically been highly valued as complementary practices.
+Because Korinji's lineage stresses the embodied and intensely energetic nature of genuine Zen practice, various kinds of physical culture have historically been highly valued as complementary disciplines.
 Traditional martial arts (bujutsu) are especially useful for this, since they train the body-mind in a manner that meshes well with Zen training.
-Some of Korinji's lineage ancestors, like Omori Sogen Roshi, were thus practitioners of arts like swordsmanship.
+Some of Korinji's lineage ancestors, like Omori Sogen Roshi, were practitioners of arts like swordsmanship.

 Korinji residents who are interested (and suited to it) can practice martial arts under the guidance of our abbot, Meido Roshi.
 He previously instructed Aikido and other martial arts professionally for twenty five years, and continues to lead training seminars internationally.